 - Are there other assistance programs?

 - Who can help guide me through the process?

 The National Institute on Deafness and Other Communication Disorders (NIDCD) funds research and research training in the normal and disordered processes of hearing, balance, taste, smell, voice, speech, and language.
-The NIDCD is one of the Institutes that comprise the National Institutes of Health (NIH), which is the federal government’s focal point for the support of biomedical research.
+NIDCD is one of the institutes that comprise the National Institutes of Health (NIH), which is the federal government’s focal point for the support of biomedical research.

 A comprehensive listing of research training and career development funding mechanisms can be found on this website.